ryanorsinger/programming_the_brain_friendly_way/README.md

 - `self_quiz.md` is a list of questions that participants should ask themselves.
 - `handout.md` is the handoput content for "Proper Care and Feeding of Your Brain".
 - `bibliograph.md` lists the resources consumed and synthesized for this material.

+## Code Example
+- Check out https://coconut-client.glitch.me/ to see a live code example of breaking down a problem.
+The source is available at https://glitch.com/edit/#!/coconut-client